open-xml-templating/docxtemplater/docs/source/generate.rst

         doc.render()
     }
     catch (error) {
-        // Catch rendering errors (errors relating to the rendering of the template : angularParser throws an error) errorHandler(error);
+        // Catch rendering errors (errors relating to the rendering of the template: angularParser throws an error) errorHandler(error);
     }